 PRINTMAKER, PHOTOGRAPHER, CINEPHILE

-I am an abstract painter, printmaker and photographer based in San Francisco.
-My work across mediums is rooted in abstract expressionist traditions and my current work in oil painting and cyanotype is heavily influenced by my background in printmaking, and its emphasis on process and in its use of reductive techniques.
+Anne (b.
+SF, 1986) is an abstract painter, printmaker and photographer based in San Francisco’s mission district.
+Anne’s work across mediums is rooted in abstract expressionist traditions and her current work in oil painting and cyanotype is heavily influenced by her background in printmaking, which inspires attention to layering and a subtractive connection to painting.